tombenninger/RaleighCitizens/README.md

 | Southeast |  |  |  |  |
 | Southwest |  |  |  |  |
 | West |  |  |  |  |

+## Open Government Resources

+* [Open Raleigh](https://raleighnc.gov/services/content/ITechAdmin/Articles/Open.html) - The City of Raleigh is a partner in the open government community and strives to become a worldwide model for an open source city.
+* [NC Open Pass](http://ncopenpass.com/) - NC Open Pass is an event series focused on improving our communities using open innovation and open data with neighbors and government partners.
+[NC Open Pass Twitter](https://twitter.com/NCOpenPass).
+* [Raleigh Brigade](https://twitter.com/RaleighBrigade) - Raleigh's Code for America Brigade.
+Passionate about civic innovation working with Raleigh and Wake County.